Talent [R]evolution

 With these new pressures but also opportunities in mind, telco companies everywhere are looking for ways to comply with specific regulations in the countries in which they operate, as well as improving their public image as data usage and bandwidth increases.
-Whether they affect a telecoms business today or well into the future, there is a vast wealth of expertise out there to help with sustainability challenges.
+Whether they affect a telecoms business today or well into the future, there is a vast wealth of expertise available to help with sustainability challenges.

 What is the carbon footprint of telecoms?